Healthy Eating For Children With Diabetes

 • physical activity levels

-• your child's insulin regimen
+• your child's medicine regimen

 Carbohydrates are found in a range of foods.